 The protection of personal information is a priority for Lifeshape Health.
 We are committed to maintaining:

 - Safeguards to protect personal information against unauthorised use, disclosure, access, alteration, destruction and accidental loss.
 All personal information we hold is dealt with in accordance with the APPs;

 - Industry standards for the security and protection of information.
 Personal information is stored securely and access is restricted to authorised personnel only.

 - Internal policies on management of personal information and staff training to ensure compliance with these policies, and

 - Our staff are required to read this policy and understand their responsibilities in relation to personal information.
-A Confidentiality Deed forms part of each WH staff member’s employment agreement.
+A Confidentiality Deed forms part of each LH staff member’s employment agreement.

 Storage, Maintenance and Access to Client Records

 In order to meet our legal obligations we are required to store client medical files for a period of 10 years.
 During this time we need to ensure the integrity and security of all information contained within the record and ensure that access to this information is conducted according to the APPs.
 We will generally allow access to personal information if a specific request is made by an individual.

 - LH owns the information we keep on our clients.